mozilla/libdweb/Readme.md

 }
 ```

-Given that `response.content` is [async iterator][] it is also possible to stream response content as next example illustrates.
+Given that `response.content` is an [async iterator][] it is also possible to stream response content as this next example illustrates.

 ```js
 browser.protocol.registerProtocol("dweb", request => {